ogfunkycold/Simple-deploy-web-application-on-Kubernetes-using-AWS-Cloud-9/README.md

 3.12.
 Go back to cloud9, Copy below command and paste into terminal.

     $ aws ecr get-login --no-include-email

 3.13.
-It will responed you a long command, copy it and paste it into terminal again.
+It will respond you a long command, copy it and paste it into terminal again.

 ![10.png](/images/10.png)

 3.14.
-Copy below command and paste into terminal, these docker command help you build the dockerimage and push it to AWS ECR.
+Copy below command and paste into terminal, these docker commands help you build the docker image and push it to AWS ECR.

     $ docker build -t <your-repository>:latest .
     $ docker tag <your-repository>:latest <your-repository>:first
     $ docker push <your-repository>:latest
     $ docker push <your-repository>:first

-> Now go back to the AWS ECR, then you will see the image you builded and pushed previously
+> Now go back to the AWS ECR, then you will see the image you have builded and pushed previously

 3.15.
-Go back Cloud9 and open the **Deployment.yaml** at the left panel.Remember to change the image.
+Go back Cloud9 and open the **Deployment.yaml** at the left panel.
+Remember to change the image.

 ![11.png](/images/11.png)

 3.16.
-Save it, back to terminal, copy below command and paste it into terminal, this command help you create a deployment using kubernetes cli.
+Save it, back to terminal, copy below command and paste it into terminal, this command helps you create a deployment using kubernetes cli.

     $ kubectl create -f Deployment.yaml --record
     $ kubectl describe deployment/testwebapp-deployment

 3.17.
-You will see the deployment detail, if you deploy successfully.
+You will see the deployment detail if you deploy successfully.

 ![12.png](/images/12.png)